Frequently askedQuestionsEverything You Need to Know About Psychiatric Care in Tijuana

 Medical Disclaimer: This content is for informational purposes only and does not replace professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with any questions about a medical condition.
 If you are experiencing a mental health crisis, please call 988 (Suicide and Crisis Lifeline) or go to your nearest emergency room.

-Last reviewed: March 2026 -- Dr. Ernesto Cedillo Ramirez
+Last reviewed: May 2026 — Dr. Ernesto Cedillo Ramirez